ogbk/supermarket-kata/README.md

 ## Business considerations
 - Weight is shown in gr (grams not kilograms) everywhere except in receipt.
 This way users won't have to do much conversions.
+- The name property `product[index].name` is used as an identifier of a product
+- Block product addition & show error if product already exists.
+- When updating a product, user cannot update the name.

 ## Coding techniques / styles
 - In `<Config/>` when saving/ changing discount value from `<select/>`, the option values are  strings `'true'` | `'false'`, not booleans.
 This is deliberate as the discount details are shown only if `(hasDiscount === 'true')`, not `(hasDiscount)`